jdavidm/learn-stata/exercises/02-create-project.md

 	* done
 ```

 3. Next, create the `0 - setup` section that comes after the preamble in every file that you write.
 Typically this is where we set our relative paths.
-But for the `project.do` file we are going to start by creating a `global` called `pack` (short for package) and we will set the value of this `global` to `0`.
+But for the `project.do` file we are going to start by creating a `global` called `pack` (short for package) and we will set the value of `pack` to `0`.
 We will call this `global` later in the `project.do` file.
 After we create `pack` we want to specify which version of Stata the code runs on.

 ```stata
 ************************************************************************
 **# 0 - setup
 ************************************************************************